l3aconator/accessibility-scouts-camp/pages/02.vision/color-blindness/default.md

 ---

-Contrast is just the beginning.
-The color you choose matters as well.
+The colors you choose matter.
 1 in 200 women and 1 in 12 men are color blind.
 This gets even trickier with the the different types of color blindness.
 Let’s take a peak at the different types.
 Keep in mind this phenomena really only affects men the most, so pardon the frequent references to “males.”
 </div>
 </section>